Deploy to the Decentralized Web with IPFS

 00:33:23 - Ben Myers

 Fine.
-I just, yeah, I'm missing my snippet that I've usually got for this.
+I'm just missing my snippet that I've usually got for this.
 Does this have any of my extensions or anything?
-You know, I just restarted my computer.
+I just restarted my computer.
 I wonder if VS Code did an update or something like that.
 Interesting.
-Oh my God.
-My cat is trying to barge in.
+Oh my God, my cat is trying to barge in.

 00:33:43 - Anthony Campolo

-Is there somewhere online where you had.
-Where you got that snippet from?
+Is there somewhere online where you got that snippet from?

 00:33:48 - Ben Myers

-It was the like, Emmett exclamation mark.
+It was the Emmet exclamation mark.
 You know what I'm going to do?
-I think, I think that the reason this is weird is I haven't actually opened up a directory.
+I think the reason this is weird is I haven't actually opened up a directory.
 So let me try this once more.
-I'm gonna open up this current directory, then I think we'll be good.
-Yeah.
+I'm going to open up this current directory, then I think we'll be good.

 00:34:10 - Anthony Campolo